anhinga/synapses/regularization.md

+** work in progress; should be done by March 4, 2019**

+# Regularization in intrinsically sparse networks

 This fork was originally created to investigate a strange effect described in

 https://github.com/AlliedToasters/synapses/issues/1

+## Conjectures and high-level description of experimental findings

+## Details of experiments with regularization

 The first experimental notebook confirmes the conjecture stated in that issue: